Beyond the Plate

 Typically, if a food item you buy has five or more ingredients listed or contains ingredient names you do not understand or cannot pronounce, then it is not a whole food.
 Common examples of processed foods include frozen and boxed meals.

-Why Are Whole Foods Important?
+Why are Whole Foods Important?

 Whole foods are fresh, natural foods.
 Highly processed foods are foods that have had a lot of their nutrients stripped during processing, which means the end result for your body is fewer nutrients from the food.